 An SMSF is treated the same as retail, industry and corporate funds for tax purposes.
 However, in a SMSF you have greater control of taxation matters.
 The control and flexibility SMSF trustees have over your SMSF investment decisions allows them to determine when an asset is sold, which could affect when any relevant taxes are paid.

-The current tax rate in earnings within a superannuation fund is 15%, however, where the income is produced by assets wholly supporting an income stream such as a pension, there is no tax payable within the fund on that income.
+The current tax rate on earnings within a superannuation fund (including an SMSF) is 15%, but where the income is produced by assets wholly supporting an income stream such as a pension, there is no tax payable within the fund on that income.